-And influencers – remember your panic when the ASA released those guidelines?
-There was no need to be afraid or nervous because the rules were completely reasonable.
-They were also targeting digital personalities like reality TV stars more than content creators.
+The scaremongering is not confined to our critics or brands that want to harness our labour for free.
+Do you remember the panic when the ASA released guidelines on how to label social media posts early this year?
+For one, there was no need to be afraid or nervous because the rules were completely reasonable.
+Secondly, they were also targeting digital personalities like reality TV stars more than creators.
 However, as a collective we have been groomed be hyper aware and self conscious.
 People will tell you: you’re being paid because someone somewhere sees you as genuine.
 Who is this person?
 Does he know you helped your poorly grandma?
 Does she realise how much hard work and time you give?
 Does he know you?
 There is so much good to be done with having a democratic platform like Instagram but first, we need to free ourselves from arbitrary validation.
 Creation is not meant to be part of a dictatorship set by those with budgets.
 If anyone polices us, it’s the platform on which we publish, the ASA and the taxman.

-And consider the concept of buying presets from other creators.
-Is that fake because you didn’t create it and you’re not being ‘fully transparent’?
-After all, your audience is looking at someone else’s ‘work’ that isn’t solely yours.
-The rabbit hole we could enter makes the entire conversation nonsensical.
-For the record, I don’t think any of the above is an issue (except maybe the dupes thing but it’s a personal choice).
-It’s ok to disagree with the comparisons but question why everyone’s so ready to point the finger and treat our industry separately.
+Finally, consider the concept of buying presets from other creators.
+Is that fake because you didn’t create it and you’re not being ‘fully transparent’ about how you’ve edited your images?
+I don’t believe it is.
+Yet the argument could be that your audience is looking at someone else’s ‘work’.
+The rabbit hole we enter makes the entire conversation nonsensical.
+We need to objectively question the motives of marketers and critics.

-Our goal as individuals in this industry should be to protect ourselves and one another.
-How?
-First, we need to be taken seriously as professionals.
-To do this we must stop seeing each other as competition and show a degree of respect to our peers.
-Second, when we see scaremongering tactics from agencies, brands or platforms – even from each other – our reaction can’t be: “oh, they’re not talking about me”.
-Even if the intention comes from a good place, critically, it is divisive.
-Third, we need to reserve the right to operate our businesses and branding as we wish, according to guidelines.
-As I’ve said before, and feel the need to say again: life is not a zero sum game, we need to stick together.
+Our goal as individuals operating in this industry should be to protect ourselves and one another.
+We need to be taken seriously as professionals and to do this, we must stop seeing each other as competition.
+We have to show a degree of respect to our peers, not bad mouth anyone we don’t like to brands (I’ve heard of the petty Twitter wars).
+Second, when we see scaremongering tactics from agencies, brands, platforms or even from each other, our reaction can’t be: “but, they’re not talking about me”.
+Even if the intention comes from a good place, critically, it is divisive and we need to stop it.
+Third, we need to reserve the right to run our businesses and branding as we wish, of course according to guidelines.
+As I’ve said before, and feel the need to say again: life is not a zero sum game and we need to stick together.